-*Visiting the USA?
+*Visiting the United States of America?
 Scroll to the bottom to head straight to my USA city/area guides – more coming soon*

 Since I grew up in the USA right outside of New York City and went to college in Louisiana and now live in NYC permanently, I’ve made my way to quite a lot of places around the USA.
 Therefore, I have broken this country out by urban cities and rural areas I have been to.
 I also have written a few posts on general adventurous activities in the USA (skiing, beaches, partying, etc.) and the best places to go for them.
 Keep reading on my guide for visiting the USA and its various awesome places!